Lenddo/python-lenddo/README.md

 ```

 #### Errors
+To inspect error details, catch urllib2.HTTPError, call the exception object's 'read()' method, and decode the
+JSON response.
+In the table below, 'Error Name' refers to the string found in the response body's 'name' field.

 |Error Name                         |HTTP Status Code    |Description |
 |----------                         |----------------    |----------- |
 |BAD_REQUEST                        |400                 |Request was malformed, or missing required data. |